WW Recipe of the Day: Orange Fruit Soup

-Greene is also the author of two best selling novels and a memoir: Insatiable: Tales from a Life of Delicious Excess.
+Greene is also the author of two best selling novels and a memoir: Insatiable: Tales from a Life of Delicious Excess (affiliate link).

 In 1981 she co-founded Citymeals-on-Wheels, along with teacher and food writer James Beard, to help fund weekend and holiday meals for homebound elderly people in New York City.
 She remains an active chair of the company's board, hosting an annual Power Lunch for Women.

 Gael explains in the headnote for this recipe on her website, "I don't remember where I got the recipe for this refreshing and delicious orange fruit soup — always a waker-upper at my brunches for friends.
 If I stole it from you, please forgive me."

 The Skinny on Orange Fruit Soup

 I made the orange juice and tapioca mixture before bed last night and then popped it into the fridge.
 This morning, when I went to stir in the fruit, I thought it seemed a little too gelatinous and stirred in about ½ cup orange juice to loosen it up.

 Each serving of this orange fruit soup has about 137 calories and:

 4 *SmartPoints (Blue plan)

 4 *SmartPoints (Purple plan)

 4 *PointsPlus (Old plan)